 Onsite food vendor: High Springs Orchard and Bakery

-Most demonstrations and activities will be ongoing from 10 a.m.-3 p.m.
+Most demonstrations and activities occur from 10 a.m.-3 p.m. unless noted as scheduled.

 Deep Ocean Drilling

 Discover how scientists study the bottom of the ocean and sample your own “drill core” from our tasty ocean floor model.

 Sift sand for microfossils using screens and water.

 Gainesville Gem and Mineral Society: Experience Rocks and Minerals

 Learn about rocks and minerals through touch, experiments and games.